Prof. Dr. Michael Bosnjak

 Professor Bosnjak is Editor-in-Chief of Zeitschrift für Psychologie, the oldest Psychology journal in Europe (founded in 1890 by Hermann Ebbinghaus and Arthur König).

-From July 2017 until December 2021, he was Director of the Leibniz Institute for Psychology (ZPID) in Trier, Germany.
+From July 2017 until December 2021, he was the Director of the Leibniz Institute for Psychology (ZPID) in Trier, Germany.
 In 2022, he was delegated to Robert Koch Institute in Berlin (Germany) as Scientific Director and Department Head (Epidemiology and Health Monitoring).

 Before joining the University of Trier in 2017, he was team leader for the area Survey Operations at GESIS - Leibniz Institute for the Social Sciences in Mannheim, Germany, and Full Professor for Evidence-Based Survey Methodology at the University of Mannheim, School of Social Sciences.
 Between 2013 and 2016, he was the founding team leader of the GESIS Panel, a probabilistic mixed-mode omnibus panel for the social sciences.